Last updated on December 18th, 2017

-The immediate psychological effects of a thermonuclear explosion – a surface burst of nuclear weapons that suck millions of tons of pulverized and radioactive earth into the air – will be outright terror.
+The immediate psychological effects of a thermonuclear explosion – a surface burst of a nuclear weapon (or weapons) that suck millions of tons of pulverized and radioactive earth into the air – will be outright terror.

-Those who grew up during the height of the cold war with the USSR have a better understanding about what could happen, and they had prepared (and drilled) for nuclear war.
-It was part of their realm of possibilities.
-While that generation for the most part is still alive today, the threat of thermonuclear war is not in any way a part of the thought process of generations that have followed.
-At all…
+Those who grew up during the height of the cold war with the USSR have a better understanding about the threat of nuclear war.
+They prepared and they drilled for nuclear war.
+It was part of their real world and was within the real realm of possibilities.
+For those born after the cold war, the threat of thermonuclear war is simply not a part of the thought process.

-The problem with that thinking is the assumption that the powers-that-be are sane and logical minded human beings of reason and sensibility.
-Many of us on the other hand, know our history and also know that there are present day ‘questionable’ leaders and those in positions of world power and influence who may not necessarily place the same value in human life as you or I.
+The problem with that thinking is the assumption that the “powers-that-be” and nuclear powers “heads of state” are stable, sane, logical minded, and follow the doctrine of MAD (Mutually Assured Destruction).
+Many of us on the other hand also know that there are present day ‘questionable’ leaders and those in positions of world power and influence who may not necessarily place the same value on human life as you or I.

 Suddenly, a brilliant and blinding flash of light…

 Some people will think the end of the world is upon them following the blinding flash of light – seen many 10’s of miles from ground zero.
 The billowing red and orange fireball of boiling fire, towering into the sky, will trigger panic.

 There will be no way to know at first if there are more to come, or if other cities have already been blasted.
 Chances are, there will be another wave.

 The terror will paralyze most, who will do nothing at all due to shock and terror.
 There will even be those who will suffer heart-attacks from the fear and panic of the horrific event.
 Chaos.